redrededredred/2dsezmod/README.md

 - Put the freshly formated SD Card in the Console and let Nintendo do its thing
 - Remove the SD Card again and put it into the Computer
-- Now copy all the files in the extracted **folder** folder to the SD Card
+- Now copy all the files in the extracted **/Copy the inside to the SD Card + add soundhax in here** folder to the SD Card
-- Your SD Card should look like this:
+- Your SD Card should look at least a bit like this:
 - ![A image](https://3ds.hacks.guide/images/screenshots/finalizing-root-layout.png)

 ## Step 4: